 6. Christmas Pantomime

-The pantomime is an distinctly Irish and English comic theater style where a well known fairytale can turn into the most pointed attacks on the government and society figures of the day.
+The pantomime is a distinctly Irish and English comic theater style where a well-known fairytale can turn into the most pointed attacks on the government and society figures of the day.
 Ostensibly for children, these shows come larded with sentimental songs and vicious political satire that will keep adults chuckling too.

 7. Funderland at the RDS

-From December 26 Funderland at the RDS is the world’s largest traveling amusements show.
+Funderland at the RDS in Dublin is Ireland's largest Christmas theme park.
 Go along and you’ll discover that all Dublin stops by although the place itself never feels too crowded.

-Featuring five roller coasters, two giant Ferris wheels, and all manner of thrilling attractions this is an annual hit with kids and all kids at heart.
+Featuring ice skating, roller coasters, giant Ferris wheels, and all manner of thrilling attractions, Winter Funderland is an annual hit with kids and kids at heart.